codio/knowledge/source/instructors/setupcourses/assignment-settings/prerequisite-assignments.rst

 Copy workspace from Prerequisite Assignment
 -------------------------------------------

-If an assignment is selected in the dropdown, when the assignment is created, a copy of the selected prerequisite assignment's workspace will be included in the new assingment.
+The **Copy Workspace From** setting allows you to copy content from one assignment to a subsequent assignment.

 ..
-Note:: This will only pull the workspace in upon the first opening of the assignment (when it is created for the student) -- there is no update mechanism.
-Because of this, we highly encourage you to setup the prerequisite assignment being populated to **Completed**.
+Important:: This will only pull the workspace in upon the first opening of the assignment (when it is created for the student) -- there is no update mechanism.
+Because of this, we highly encourage you to setup the prerequisite assignment state to **Completed**.

+When the assignment is created by the student, the workspace files/folders (excluding **.guides**, **.git** folder, any node modules and any **.codio**, **.codio-menu** or **.settings** files) of the assignment selected in the dropdown will be copied into the prerequisite assignment's workspace and will be included in the new assignment.

+If a file of the same name exists in both assignnments, the most recent changes to the initial assignment and will be updated in the subsequent assignment.
+This will apply to changes that students made.